HerndonE/Gort-Bot/README.md

 10. **.rnm about** response Rick and Morty
 11. **.covid about** response live Covid-19 cases
 12. **.movie " "** ex: _.movie star wars_ response all star wars movies
+13. **.ps2 about** get Planetside 2 info

+---
+## Configuration

+1. Gort will alert the server whenever someone is streaming!
+	1. Create a channel called 'streaming'.
+	2. Go live with whatever streaming service you are on.
+	3. Gort will tell users who is live.
+		However it MAY occasionally spam so fix coming soon.

 ----